rae83/autocomplete-server/README.md

 ---
 - How would you evaluate if your auto-categorization server is good?

-To assess the performance of the model that the auto-categorization server uses, you can look at the confusion matrix of training and test output.

 Similar to my response for the first questions, it is important to consider dimensions alongside model performance, such as speed and value to the user.
 Further, since this is a user-facing, it is also important to consider *what kind of errors* the model makes.
+As such, to assess the performance of the model that the auto-categorization server uses, you can look at the confusion matrix of training and test output.

 ---
 - Processing hundreds of millions of conversations for your autocomplete and auto-categorize models could take a very long time.
 How could you distribute the processing across multiple machines?